• Home

 And he will become a glorious throne to his father’s house.
 (Isaiah 22:22-23)

-Assyria was threatening the land of Judah.
+The context of the above verse is that Assyria was threatening the land of Judah.
 They responded to the threat by seeking the assistance of Egypt.
-They thought they needed help against Assyria and Egypt seemed like a logical choice.
-But God didn't need Egypt and He didn't want His people relying on Egypt instead of Him.
+But God didn’t need Egypt and He didn’t want His people relying on Egypt instead of Him.
 The prophets warned Judah, called them to repentance, and told them to turn to God.
-One of the wicked leaders was a man name Shebna.
-God demoted him and put His man in Shebna's place. a faithful man named Eliakim.
+One of the wicked leaders was a man named Shebna.
+God demoted him and put His man in Shebna’s place, a faithful man named Eliakim.
 The Lord gave him the key of the house of David.

 Revelation 3:8

-The commendation to this church was that they had "some strength".
-The word for 'some' is Micros.
+The commendation to this church was that they had "some strength."
+The word for “some” is micros.
 Our word micro comes from this.
-It's a small amount relative to the what was available.
+It’s a small amount relative to what was nearby.
 The word for "strength" is Dunamis.
-Dunamis is strength, power, might or even miraculous power.
-This church had 'little power'.
-I believe this is a compliment to their strength to size ration.
-God never got hung up on size and we shouldn't either.
-We see the church when 2 or 3 gather in His name; this is God's majority.
+Dunamis is strength, power, might, or even miraculous power.
+This church had ‘little power’.
+I believe this is a compliment to their strength-to-size ratio.
+God never got hung up on size, and we shouldn’t either.
+We see the church when two or more gather in His name.
+This is God’s majority.
 Big things happen when we are yielded to Him.
 When we, a small church, are weak, He is strong.
+When a small church believes it’s powerless, they are insulting Jesus.

 People can see through the phony religious façade.
-All of mankind have a longing and desire to know where they came from and where they are going.
+All mankind longs to know where they came from and where they are going.
 They desire to know their purpose and the meaning of life.
-This is not found in some general religious devotion, but found in Christ alone, revealed through His word.
+This is not found in some general religious devotion but in Christ alone, revealed through His word.

-This church had not denied the name of Jesus in a world where many did.
+This church did not deny the name of Jesus in a world where many did.
 Would the Lord say the same about your church?
-Would see that we held to the Faithful and True Jesus Christ and His word, no matter what?
+Would He see that we held to the faithful and true Jesus Christ and His word, no matter what?
 The pressure to deny Him is growing.
 Many will cave under the pressure.

 Revelation 3:9

 Jesus knew the real church.
-He wasn't fold by religion traditions and works of the law.
-The real church didn't have to worry about this blasphemous group; neither being disowned by them or persecuted afterward.
-Jesus will vindicate the Christians because he is holy and true.
-The Jews will know that the Messiah loved these Christians.
-They will seek forgiveness before the feet of these Christians.
+He wasn’t fooled by religious traditions and works of the law.
+The real church didn't have to worry about this blasphemous group, neither being disowned by them or persecuted afterward.

 Revelation 3:10